< Back to all blogs

 Many trucking companies have zero-tolerance standards for on-the-job alcohol and drug impairment.
-They are usually aware that if their personnel are inebriated and create mishaps while on the job, they may be held accountable.
-As a result, several motor carriers treat impaired driving as a disciplinary offense, regardless of whether it results in a crash.
+They are usually aware that their personnel are inebriated and create mishaps while on the job.
+They may be held accountable.
+As a result, several motor carriers treat impaired driving as a disciplinary offense.
+Regardless of whether it results in a crash.

 Noncompliance with trucking regulations

 Federal trucking regulations, like company policies, are in place to protect motorists, avoid accidents, and promote freight transport safety.

 18-wheeler accidents caused by a failure to follow these standards may result in a trucker being dismissed from their current job and being barred from being recruited in the future.

 According to the most recent data from federal regulators, speeding is the primary cause of 18-wheeler accidents.
 Speeding, like drunk driving, is entirely avoidable.

 Speeding drivers are frequently viewed as a liability by motor carriers.
 That’s why truckers’ careers are often jeopardized when they speed and cause accidents.
 After a speeding accident, your chances of being fired will soar if:

 - Truckers’ driving records are littered with speeding tickets.